-There are 10 full-time faculty members in the Education Department and many adjunct faculty with doctorate or masters' degrees and exemplary public school experience teach each semester in the undergraduate program.
+There are 5 full-time faculty and 4 part-time faculty members in the Education Department and many adjunct faculty with doctorate or masters' degrees and exemplary public school experience teach each semester in the undergraduate program.
 Approximately ten adjunct professors teach each term in the graduate program, along with full-time faculty members from the Education Department and other departments throughout the University.

 Classroom & Technology

-Classes in education are held in Montgomery Hall's two demonstration
+Classes in education are held in the Roberta A. Smith University Library

 throughout the University provide the language labs, science labs,

 and other facilities necessary to train teachers for the public